zenomt/jsonld-terse/api.md

 --------------------------------
 If supported, an existing resource can be partially modified using the `PATCH` method.
-A `PATCH` request **MAY** contain an `@remove` member encoding a graph consisting of triples to remove from the resource.
-The request's default graph consists of triples to merge into the resource after the remove step.
+A `PATCH` request **MAY** contain an `@remove` member encoding a graph consisting of triples to remove from the target resource.
+The request's default graph consists of triples to merge into the target after the remove step.

 The URI `api:any` is interpreted as a wildcard in the `@remove` graph, and matches any URI, blank node, or literal in its corresponding role in a triple.